rjray/emacs-config/README.md

 ## License

-This is licensed under the MIT License.
+This repository is licensed under the MIT License.
 See the file `LICENSE` for details.